Category B: Better Body Position

 A fundamental characteristic of all parachutes is the "flight cycle" – the parachute's predictable response between an input (like pulling a toggle) and its return to stabilized full flight.
 To understand this, think of it like a swing coming to rest.
 When you push a swing, it goes forward, then slows, then swings back, slows again, and eventually settles.
 Your parachute behaves similarly.

 Any input to a canopy, such as turning or pulling down the toggles and letting them back up, initiates this flight cycle.
 When a flight cycle occurs, the parachute first dives and its speed increases beyond that of its stable full flight (like the swing going forward).
 As this happens, the jumper swings backward relative to the parachute.
 The parachute then slows down as the jumper swings forward underneath it.
 It only takes about 4-8 seconds for a parachute to regain its normal flight characteristics and return to full, stable flight (like the swing slowing and settling back to center).
 While experiencing a flight cycle at higher altitudes can be fun and instructive, a flight cycle just before or during your flare is extremely dangerous.
-This is why the proper response to a flare initiated too high is crucial: stop and hold the toggles at that position whenever you realize it's too high, then finish the flare forcefully when closer to the ground.
-Remember, flaring is a one-way street; you can stop pulling down at any point during the flare stroke if you started it too high, but you cannot go back up.

 Section 3: Emergency Procedures

-Pull Priorities: Non-Negotiable Order of Importance
+Pull Priorities: Order of Importance

 Your Pull Priorities (In Order of Importance - Review):